 Students all over are obsessed with Counting Stews and Brews™️.
 Who knew counting and sorting could be so much FUN!
 Students are ASKING to play counting stews over and over.
 They get SO excited when I bring out a new counting stew to match our learning theme.

-Teachers love them because they are easy to prep and the stew ingredients are easy to get or create.
+Teachers love them because they are easy to prep and the stew ingredients are easy to get and create.
 Introduce it once and they can play it over and over because the only thing that changes is the theme.
-Grab Counting Stews & Brews from my TPT store here.
+Check out my Counting Stews & Brews from my TPT store HERE.
+There are three small bundles (holidays, seasons, themes, and math concepts) and a Giant Counting Stews Bundle with ALL the counting stews.

 This post contains affiliate links.